igoramadas/expresser/plugins/metrics/README.md

 The Metrics module can spin up a dedicated HTTP server for the metrics output, which makes it easier for you to set firewall rules for external access.

-To enable the HTTP server, simply add a valid port number to `settings.metrics.httpServer.port`.
+To enable the HTTP server, simply add a valid port number to `settings.metrics.httpServer.port` and set `settings.metrics.httpServer.autoStart` to true.
-It will be started on the app init.

 If you want to control the Metrics HTTP server manually, please set the port programatically and use the `start` and `kill` methods.
 You can also access the underlying Express server,